darrenpierre90/darrenpierre90/README.md

 ## 👨‍💻 About me

-### Curious developer who interested in the abstractions in tech.
+### Curious developer who paying off his ignorance in tech
-### 🌱 I’m currently learning how react works under the hood .

 ## 💼 Languages and Tools